Photo by Carrie Schreck

 Photo by Paul Bannon

 Nate Gowdy (b.
-1984; Elkhart, Indiana) is a Seattle-based photographer of 14 years whose work centers on American politics and identity.
+1984; Elkhart, Indiana) is a Seattle photographer of 14 years whose work examines the performance of American politics and identity through a documentary fine-art lens.

-He began his career in 2011 as staff photographer for Seattle Gay News, immersing himself in the city’s queer and trans communities and documenting drag and nightlife culture.
-From 2011 to 2024, he served as the official photographer for Seattle Pride, and in 2012, he dedicated himself to Washington state’s fight for marriage equality.
+A former staff photographer for Seattle Gay News, Gowdy began his career documenting the city’s queer nightlife and drag communities.
+From 2011 to 2024, he served as the official photographer for the Seattle Pride Parade, contributing to the visual depth of the city’s vibrant LGBTQIA+ history.
+In 2012, he dedicated himself to Washington state’s campaign for marriage equality.

-Gowdy worked closely with President Obama in 2013 and Vice President Biden in 2013 during their Seattle visits.
-Since 2015, he has self-funded coverage of hundreds of political events across 27 states and Washington, DC.
-His portrait of Bernie Sanders appeared on the cover of TIME in 2016, and his editorial clients include Rolling Stone and Mother Jones.
+Since 2015, Gowdy has self-funded coverage of hundreds of political events across 27 states and Washington, DC.
+His portrait of Senator Bernie Sanders ran on the cover of TIME in 2016, and editorial clients include Rolling Stone, Mother Jones, and other national outlets.
+His long-form projects often foreground the spectacle and polarization of partisan gatherings, particularly on the American right.

-In 2019, he launched The American Superhero, a collaborative studio portrait and storytelling series.
-The following year, he co-authored Our Students, Their Stories for Seattle Public Schools, a 100-page coffee table book celebrating LGBTQIA+ students, families, and staff—the first publication of its kind commissioned by a U.S. school district.
+In 2019, Gowdy launched The American Superhero, a collaborative portrait and storytelling series featuring individuals across the cultural spectrum.
+The following year, he co-authored Our Students, Their Stories, a 100-page coffee table book celebrating LGBTQIA+ students, families, and staff—the first publication of its kind commissioned by a U.S. school district.

-His first monograph, INSURRECTION (2023), is the only photojournalistic book to document the January 6, 2021, Capitol attack.
-With timestamped images and contextual captions, it offers a stark, firsthand account of the deadly siege.
-It has sold over 1,300 copies and is available at nategowdy.com and Elliott Bay Book Company.
+In 2023, he published INSURRECTION, the only photojournalistic monograph to chronicle the January 6, 2021, Capitol riot.
+Featuring Gowdy’s timestamped photographs and contextual captions, the books offers a visceral, ground-level account of the attack.
+It has sold over 1,500 copies and is distributed at nategowdy.com and Elliott Bay Book Company.

 Gowdy holds a journalism degree from Indiana University.
-He is the founder of Pigeon Editions, a photobook publishing imprint, and his fine art prints are represented by Monroe Gallery in Santa Fe.
-He enjoys teaching, kayaking, and spending time with loved ones.
+He is the founder of Pigeon Editions, a small press focused on photobook publishing, and his fine-art prints are represented by Monroe Gallery of Photography in Santa Fe.
+Beyond his projects, he divides his days between teaching, kayaking, being with loved ones, and wondering what happens next.

 For work and print inquiries: